-I’ll get right to the point… probiotics do not consistently perform well against allergic diseases such as asthma, eczema, rhinoconjunctivitis (itchy eyes) and allergic rhinitis (i.e., stuffy nose, runny nose, sneezing and post-nasal drip).
-Don’t get me wrong, there are clinical studies in the literature that make claims of efficacy and I list a few in the tables below.
+Let’s get right to the point… probiotics do not consistently perform well against allergic diseases such as asthma, eczema, rhinoconjunctivitis (itchy eyes) and allergic rhinitis (i.e., stuffy nose, runny nose, sneezing and post-nasal drip).
+Don’t get us wrong, there are clinical studies in the literature that make claims of efficacy and we list a few in the tables below.
 But when experts consider all of the data as a whole, there’s simply not enough evidence to support their use against allergies.

-If you’ve read my previous blogs, you’ll know that my position on probiotics is that 1) they are safe and can be used as supplements to a healthy diet and lifestyle in order to support healthy digestion and immunity and 2) they are useful to address occasional bouts of infectious diarrhea, upper respiratory tract infections, constipation, some IBS symptoms and several other conditions.
-My positions are based on sound scientific and clinical evidence and as a consumer of probiotics, I want to be certain that I am taking probiotics for the right reasons.
+If you’ve read our previous blogs, you’ll know that our position on probiotics is that 1) they are safe and can be used as supplements to a healthy diet and lifestyle in order to support healthy digestion and immunity and 2) they are useful to address occasional bouts of infectious diarrhea, upper respiratory tract infections, constipation, some IBS symptoms and several other conditions.
+This positions is based on sound scientific and clinical evidence and as a consumer of probiotics, we want to be certain that we am taking probiotics for the right reasons.

 A Closer Look at Probiotics and Allergies:

 Allergic diseases such as eczema, asthma and rhinoconjuctivitis are non-infectious inflammatory conditions in which individuals become sensitized and produce antibodies in response to ordinary exposures to pollen and other allergens.
 The incidence of these diseases has increased significantly in the last 50 years and some scientists hypothesize that the increase is due to reduced exposure to microorganisms early in life, resulting in an imbalanced immune response.